arnabsharma91/fairCheck/README.md

 ```
 python Dataframe2XML.py Datasets/Adult.csv
 ```
 After creating such a schema file, next step is to run our tool for testing fairness.
 We have created a sample file ```testCase.py``` which describes how to test a given ML model using our testing approach.
+In the begining, you have to fix some parameters for our tools